FrankDocu/Lichess-Development-Onboarding/translation_context.md

 About Simul Rules=A short explanation about the rules of a simul found on the simul homepage (http://lichess.org/simul) after clicking'More...'

-About Simul Settings=A short explanation about typical simul settings found on the simul homepage (http://lichess.org/simul) after clicking'More...'
+About Simul Settings=A short explanation about typical simul settings found on the simul homepage (http://lichess.org/simul) after clicking "More..."

 Create= A button that finalises the creation of a new simul.
 Found at the bottom of the create simul form page (http://lichess.org/simul/new)